 In vitro research of organic produce consistently show that organic foods have greater antioxidant action, are more powerful suppressors of the mutagenic activity of noxious mixtures and repress the reproduction of certain cancer cell groups.
 Nonetheless, in vivo research of antioxidant action in humans has failed to confirm additional advantage.
 Investigations confirm that people who consume more fruits and vegetables have lower chances of developing a number of diseases.
 Nevertheless, it is not clear if these affects correlate to the quantity of antioxidants in fruits and vegetables, to other lifestyle decisions, to other elements of these foods or to other determinants in people’s diets.

-Conventional meats often have growth hormones, which in turn can cause people to gain weight.
 Organic poultry, beef, eggs and fish provide the body with nourishing amino acids that are required to enhance lean muscle mass and contain no growth hormones or antibiotics.
 Conventional vegetables are grown with pesticides and retain water, however, eating organic produce will help eliminate edema or “water weight”.
 Organic carbohydrates, meaning the fruits and grains, will increase cardiac energy as the liver processes these carbohydrates quickly to provide lasting endurance.
 The organic process increases energy levels and will help people with their ability to exercise.
 Organic vegetables are loaded with antioxidants eliminating the disease producing free radicals as they assist in removing them from the body.
-In conclusion, our body is able to metabolize, and utilize the nutritional content from organic foods much easier than in processed foods.
+In conclusion, our body is able to metabolize, and utilize the nutritional content from organic foods much easier than in processed foods and more information regarding the history is discussed in the Organic Struggle.

 In 1996, the Research Scientists at the FDA prophesied that engineered foods would consist of rogue proteins that could be poisons that could give rise to allergies, nutritional insufficiencies and other illnesses.
 A tremendous rise in childhood food sensitivities in the US is often in the news, but most articles fail to think of a connection to a modern drastic shift in America’s nutrition.